Gaussian processes: inference#

 return mean, variance

-x_obs = jnp.array([[1], [2], [3]]) # Training inputs
+x_obs = jnp.array([[1], [2], [3]]) # training inputs

-y_obs = jnp.array([3, 4, 2]) # Training targets
+y_obs = jnp.array([3, 4, 2]) # training targets

-x_pred = jnp.linspace(0, 5, 100).reshape(-1, 1) # Test input points
+x_pred = jnp.linspace(0, 5, 100).reshape(-1, 1) # test inputs

 mean, variance = predict_gaussian_process(x_obs, y_obs, x_pred)